sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

     - Malformed requests, e.g. wrong types or syntax.
     - Error thrown in the resolver, e.g. bad authentication, resource not found.
     - Any kind of network error.
-- Business errors, that breaks the software business rules:
+- Business errors (that break the software business rules):
-    - e.g. Purchase a book that is not released yet
+    - e.g. Purchase a book not released yet
     - e.g. Set a book title with a title that goes over the max size limit.

 On the first version, all mutation would return [HTTP 200 OK][10] (now we can set up some other http codes if need).
 But